 So, to reiterate:

 If you believe as I do, that Thanksgiving Comes First, then please let your readers know where you stand.

 If you post a "Thanksgiving Comes First" entry to your blog, please let me know by leaving a comment here.
-On Friday of next week, I'll write about this again.
-If we can get this thing rolling, it will be a joyous post detailing all of the successes, pointing folks to all of the other blogs, including yours, that have decided to fight the madness.
-If it turns out to be a dismal failure, I'll write about that, instead.
+Trust me - I'll write about this again.
+If many of you join in, it will be a joyous post detailing all of the successes, pointing folks to all of the other blogs, including yours, that have decided to fight the madness.

 I firmly believe – and I’m sure you do, too – that the great majority of people are sick to death of the way Christmas has been commercialized.
 I’d be willing to bet that whenever you talk to anyone about this stuff, they almost always say, "Yeah, that's how I feel, too!"